9 Simple Steps To Potty Train Your Puppy

 6. Reward Good Behavior

-It’s so important to supervise your Corgi when outside, so you can see if they’ve gone to the toilet or not.
+It’s so important to supervise your puppy when outside, so you can see if they’ve gone to the toilet or not.
 When they do, shower them with praise (say ‘good dog!’ and give them treats) so that they learn that this is good behavior.

 Don’t just let them go outside and shut the door because you won’t know if they’ve been to the toilet or not.
 This will lead to more accidents indoors.